shehajeez/tools/README.md

 The 2-3 detections are due to the obfuscation.
 Don't mind them.

-Frost PS Injector (DLL INJECTOR) Usage:
+Prisma PS Injector (DLL INJECTOR) (WORK IN PROGRESS, REWRITING) Usage:
 This project is a PowerShell script that creates a simple GUI for injecting DLL files into processes.
 It uses the Windows Forms framework and the CreateRemoteThread function to inject DLLs.

 Open PowerShell with administrative privileges: Click on the Start menu, search for "PowerShell," right-click on "Windows PowerShell," and select "Run as administrator."
 This will open a powershell window.